forfudan/MojoMiji/src/miji/advanced/references.md

 :::

-## Keywords of conventions
+## Conventions of references

-Currently, there are three keywords that are related to references in Mojo: `read`, `mut`, and `owned`.
-Moreover, a `out` keyword is also used to define a named result of a function.
-In v25.5, there will be a new keyword `ref` to create an reference (alias) in the local scope.
+In Mojo, the keywords `read`, `mut`, and `owned`, are the main keywords defining the conventions of arguments.
+The keyword `out` is used to define a named result of a function.
+The keyword `ref` to create an reference in the local scope or to return a reference from a function.

-The keywords `read`, `mut`, and `owned`, were not always the ones used to define the ownership and mutability of function arguments (*aka* argument conventions).
-In the early days of Mojo, there were other keywords.
-The current keywords system is discussed in the following discussion thread on GitHub:
+In the early days of Mojo, there used to be other keywords.
+As time went by, the keywords were deprecated or replaced by the current ones.
+You can find the discussion about why these new names were selected in the following thread on GitHub:

 - [[Proposal] New ref convention for returning references #2874](https://github.com/modular/modular/discussions/2874)